 2.1.
 Plant collection, Preparation of Extracts and Fractions

 The leaf, stem, and flower of G. cupulata growing on Leucaena leucocephala were collected from the Obafemi Awolowo University Research farm, Ile-Ife, Osun state, Nigeria.
-It was authenticated and voucher specimen deposited at the Herbarium of the Department of Pharmacognosy, Faculty of Pharmacy, Obafemi Awolowo University, Ile-Ife under reference number (FPI 2469).
+It was authenticated and voucher specimen deposited at the Herbarium of the Department of Pharmacognosy, Faculty of Pharmacy, Obafemi Awolowo University, Ile-Ife with the following accession number: FPI 2469.
 The collected parts were air dried separately and powdered using a grinding machine.
 The powder of each plant part was weighed and macerated in methanol for 72 hours.
 Each extract was filtered, concentrated in vacuo at 35°C and tested against the fourth instar larvae of Cx. quinquefasciatus.
 The most active extract was suspended in water, successively partitioned into n-hexane and ethylacetate, and concentrated in vacuo to give the corresponding fractions.
 Each partitioned fraction was also tested for activity.

 2.2.
 LARVICIDAL ASSAYS

-The larvicidal assay of each extract and partitioned fraction was carried out according to WHO, 2005 guidelines with slight modifications (Famuyiwa et al., 2020).
+The larvicidal assay of each extract and partitioned fraction was carried out according to WHO, (2005) guidelines with slight modifications (Famuyiwa et al., 2020).
 Stock solutions of the extracts were prepared by solubilising in Tween 80 (0.2 %).
 Appropriate volumes of each stock solution (25 mg/mL) was pipetted into bioassay cups and made up with distilled water to get five different concentrations (1, 2, 3, 4, 5 mg/mL) for the extract and the partitioned fractions.
 Each concentration was repeated five times.
 Thereafter, twenty five fourth-instar larvae were introduced into each container.
 The methanol extract of Nicotiana tabacum leaf was used as the positive control (Famuyiwa et al., 2020) while Tween 80 in distilled water (0.2%v/v) was the negative control.
 Larval mortality was observed after 24 and 48 h and the number of surviving larvae was recorded.
 The larvae were considered dead if they did not move when prodded with a needle in the siphon or cervical region (WHO, 2005; Adebajo et al., 2014).
 The percentage mortality was calculated using the formula:

 Percentage of mortality = (25 - Number of surviving larvae)/(25) × 100